 With database-per-tenant, customizing the schema for one or more individual tenants is straightforward to achieve.
 The application vendor must design procedures to carefully manage schema customizations at scale.

-When databases are deployed in the same resource group, they can be grouped into elastic database pools.
+When databases are deployed in the same resource group, they can be grouped into elastic pools.
 The pools provide a cost-effective way of sharing resources across many databases.
 This pool option is cheaper than requiring each database to be large enough to accommodate the usage peaks that it experiences.
 Even though pooled databases share access to resources they can still achieve a high degree of performance isolation.

 Azure SQL Database provides the tools necessary to configure, monitor, and manage the sharing.
-Both pool-level and database-level performance metrics are available in the Azure portal, and through Log Analytics.
+Both pool-level and database-level performance metrics are available in the Azure portal, and through Azure Monitor logs.
 The metrics can give great insights into both aggregate and tenant-specific performance.
 Individual databases can be moved between pools to provide reserved resources to a specific tenant.
 These tools enable you to ensure good performance in a cost effective manner.

 Operations scale for database-per-tenant

 The Azure SQL Database platform has many management features designed to manage large numbers of databases at scale, such as well over 100,000 databases.
 These features make the database-per-tenant pattern plausible.